alco/porcelain/README.md

 ## Usage

 Examples below show some of the common use cases.
-Refer to the [API docs][ref] to familiarize yourself the complete set of provided functions and options.
+Refer to the [API docs][ref] to familiarize yourself with the complete set of provided functions and options.

 ### Launching one-off programs